SamuraiRanderson/SamuraiRanderson.github.io/README.md

 * Use the arrow keys to move up, down, left and right.

-* Colliding with a bug results in the loss one of your lives.
+* Colliding with a bug results in the loss of one of your lives.

 * Your player/Kitten gets NINE lives!